ORATORY IN FORMATIONWelcome to the Bournemouth Oratory in Formation

 Since the canonical establishment of the Oratory by Pope Gregory Xlll in 1575, there have been many priests and laymen eager to emulate the life of the first Fathers of the Oratory – wanting to live a community life without religious vows – and so the Institute grew, first in Italy, and in Spain and moving on to other European countries and South America, India and Ceylon (Sri Lanka).

-The Congregation was first introduced to England by Blessed John Henry Newman, our Cardinal, when he established the Birmingham Oratory in 1848.
+The Congregation was first introduced to England by Saint John Henry Newman, our Cardinal, when he established the Birmingham Oratory in 1848.
 The London Oratory followed in 1849.
-The community at Oxford was begun in 1990 by three members of the Birmingham house, the fulfilment of Newman’s dream of an Oratory in his old home city of Oxford.
+The community at Oxford began in 1990 by three members of the Birmingham house, the fulfilment of Newman’s dream of an Oratory in his old home city of Oxford.
 Manchester and York followed and were formally erected by the Holy See in November 2019 as independent and autonomous Oratories.
 Meanwhile Cardiff and Bournemouth began as Oratories-in-Formation in 2017, and Dublin in 2019.

-There are currently 88 Oratorian communities, all united in the Confederation of Oratories of St Philip Neri.
-They are present in 21 countries: 57 Congregations in Europe, 29 in the Americas, 2 in Africa, with a total of 470 aggregated members, to which might be added 80 novices and about 100 aspirants.
-In addition to Cardiff, Bournemouth, and Dublin, there are a number of communities “in formation”.
-In Great Britain, there are four: at York, Manchester, Cardiff and here in Bournemouth.
+There are currently 90 Oratorian communities, all united in the Confederation of Oratories of St Philip Neri.
+They are present in 21 countries: 59 Congregations in Europe, 29 in the Americas, 2 in Africa, with a total of 470 aggregated members, to which might be added 80 novices and about 100 aspirants.
+In addition to Cardiff, Bournemouth, and Dublin, there are a number of other Communities in Formation around the world.

 Do please, keep the members of the Oratory in your prayers.
 It is a saying of ours that a son of St Philip is only known at his death.
 This is because he has persevered in the life of the institute, without vows, bound only “in vinculo caritatis” (in the bond of charity) until death.
 Pray that we may persevere in our vocation and that God and St Philip will bless us and our work here.